amnahsiddiqa/ImMSigDb/README.md

 ## ImMSigDb-Immune Models and Signatures Database

+- ImMSigDb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

+- ImMSigDb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.

 Note: Keeping it open for not just genes as features - any features types (for future modeling e.g. metabolomics etc) in context with immunology association.

-ImMSigDb  is a NoSQL document-oriented database created using Cloud Firestore [Intro to Firestore](https://firebase.google.com/docs/firestore) or [wiki of this git repo](https://github.com/amnahsiddiqa/GCPFirebase_ImmuneData/wiki) for more information on CloudThingies like --SettingupSDKandFirebaseForProjects

-ImMSigDb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.
+** Under devlopment: **
 ImMSigDbR - for R package providing the Feature Sets

 ## Types of Features set Models in DB